-The San Diego region is home to a very large and active veterans community, with more than 50,000 former service members living in California’s 53rd Congressional District alone.
-As Ranking Member of the House Armed Services Subcommittee on Military Personnel, Susan focuses on caring for service members both during active duty and once when they leave the military.
+The San Diego region is home to a very large and active veteran community, with more than 50,000 former service members living in California’s 53rd Congressional District alone.
+As Ranking Member of the House Armed Services Subcommittee on Military Personnel, Susan focuses on caring for service members both during their active duty service and once when they leave the military.

 Improving Service at the VA

 Susan called for improvements to the VA’s telephone service system when she heard from veterans who couldn’t get through for the answers they needed.
 Soon after, the VA created a Contact Operations Manager position, increased the number of phone lines, and is planning to add a more efficient call routing system.

 When the Post 9/11 GI Bill started its rollout, a backlog of applications threatened to cause veterans to miss important enrollment deadlines.
 Susan asked the VA to get to the bottom of the delay and emergency advanced payments were announced shortly thereafter.